Battle of Chotusitz: Background

-By stripping garrisons from the rest of Bohemia, the Austrians assembled a field army of 28,000 to retake Prague, under Charles of Lorraine, who had a reputation as a cautious, timid and defensively minded general.
-Frederick took the offensive, and moved into North-East Bohemia; by 16 May, he had 10,000 infantry at Kutná Hora, with 18,000 men under Leopold of Anhalt-Dessau a day's march behind.

-Charles was thought to be some distance away, but in the afternoon of 16 May, his cavalry ran into Leopold's rearguard.
-Recognising he was in contact with the Austrian main force, Leopold accelerated his march to close the gap with Frederick.
+By stripping garrisons from the rest of Bohemia, Maria Theresa assembled a field army of 28,000 to retake Prague.
+Charles of Lorraine was given command, despite his reputation as a cautious, timid and defensively minded general.
+Frederick advanced into North-East Bohemia, and by 16 May had 10,000 infantry at Kutná Hora, with 18,000 men under Leopold of Anhalt-Dessau a day's march behind.
+During the afternoon of 16 May, Leopold's rearguard began skirmishing with Imperial cavalry, and the latter accelerated his march to close the gap with Frederick.
 At 2:00 am on 17 May, his exhausted troops stopped at the small village of Chotusice, three hours march from Kutná Hora.

 Battle

 Instructed to hold until Frederick reached him, Leopold deployed south of Chotusice, his infantry facing south-east, with cavalry on either flank.
 The left was commanded by Waldow, the right by the 70 year old veteran von Buddenbrock, Leopold leaving room for Frederick's infantry to deploy when they arrived.
 Charles of Lorraine hoped to attack before Frederick could reach him but was not ready to do so until 7:00 am; as he advanced north from Čáslav, his army drifted slightly to the right, allowing Buddenbrock's cavalry to outflank them.

 Frederick arrived on the field at 8:00 am; to provide time to organise the infantry, he ordered the Prussian cavalry to charge, supported by field artillery.
 They drove the Austrian cavalry back, but the day was hot and dry, raising a huge cloud of dust and effectively blinding them.
 In the confusion, some units attacked in the wrong direction, allowing Karl Josef Batthyány and Liechtenstein to rally their men.
 Both sets of cavalry began looting each other's baggage trains, an act of collective indiscipline that rendered them useless for much of the battle.

 The Austrian artillery had been bombarding Chotusice, around 9:00 am, Daun's infantry stormed the town, slowly driving Leopold's forces from house to house.
 As they did so, they set it on fire, the smoke adding to the confusion caused by the dust, and making exercising command almost impossible.
 By 10:30, Frederick's fresh infantry were deployed in a great square of 24 battalions; wheeling left, they fired into the Austrian infantry outside Chotusice.
 His flanks exposed by the cavalry's disappearance, Charles decided to settle for a draw.
 He ordered a general retreat through Čáslav, leaving some of his heavy guns behind; Liechtenstein's cavalry held off the Prussians, and by noon, combat had ceased.